HobboSocket/telegraf-scripts/upsc/README.md

 # Description
-Get data from USB-connected UPS into InfluxDB using Telegraf
+Get data from USB-connected UPS into InfluxDB using Telegraf.
+This script is based on https://github.com/vkorobov/ups-telegraf work.

 Transforms `upsc` output like this:
 ```